-Scope, type/method of teaching and organizational form: 2 hours per week seminar, total 22 hours per semester, combined form (primarily in-person)
+Scope, type/method of teaching and organizational form: seminar, total 13 hours per semester, combined form (primarily in-person)

-Student workload: 11 x 2 hours of direct instruction = 22 hours; 26 hours of ongoing preparation for individual classes with application of specific assignments, including reading of literary texts for individual classes; 12 hours of preparation for presentation of a written final interpretation based on selected textual segments from the work of the author studied, with emphasis on the application of acquired knowledge of the author's specific poetics, on analytical-interpretive skills, and on defending one's arguments.
+Student workload: 13 hours of direct instruction; 31 hours of ongoing preparation for individual classes with application of specific assignments, including reading of literary texts for individual classes; 16 hours of preparation for presentation of a written final interpretation based on selected textual segments from the work of the author studied, with emphasis on application of acquired knowledge of the author's specific poetics, on analytical-interpretive skills, and on defending one's arguments.
 A total of 60 hours of student work.